11 Creative Pumpkin Carving Ideas For Halloween 2019 That Are *Not* Your Classic Jack-O'-Lantern

 I don't know about you, but I've never successfully carved a jack-o'-lantern.
 Sure, I usually have a lot of fun carving them... but they typically come out looking like a hot mess.
 Those things are hard!
 This year, however, I've got the eye of the tiger.
 I've done my research, and it turns out, carving the perfect pumpkin requires more than a pencil and a kitchen knife.
-With a little preparation, the proper tools, and some inspiration from these impressive Halloween pumpkin carving ideas, your stoop is going to look like a spooky art museum this year.
+With a little preparation, the proper tools, and some inspiration from these creative Halloween pumpkin carving ideas, your stoop is going to look like a spooky art museum this year.

-In years past, I've made two big mistakes: I haven't had the proper pumpkin carving tools, and I didn't exercise much creativity — No wonder my pumpkins looked so sloppy and generic!
+In years past, I've made two big mistakes: I haven't had the proper pumpkin carving tools, and I didn't exercise much creativity — no wonder my pumpkins looked so sloppy and generic!
 While some of these designs are perfect for beginners and others require a bit more skill, you'll have a better shot at each one if you invest in a few handy tools.
 First, I highly recommend looking online for templates once you've chosen a design.
 This will make your job much easier.
 Most importantly, I'd recommend purchasing a keyhole saw ($5, Amazon) and a fine-tooth saw ($12, Amazon), which work much better than your standard kitchen knives.

 Rachel from A Little Craft in Your Day even has the perfect pumpkin carving tutorial for beginners if you aren't quite sure where to start.
 It's a simple tutorial to follow, and she shows you exactly how to get a picture perfect jack-o'-lantern.
 She personally recommends purchasing a pack of pumpkin carving tools like this one ($9, Amazon), which isn't a bad investment if you're going to be carving pumpkins year after year.